Chrisly3ear/pydio_upload_problem/README.md

 ## Usage

-To run this thing with docker-compose you'll need to add two folders:
-- certs
-    - Insert all the certificates for the SSL server here
-- private_key
-    - Insert the private key for the server certificate here

-and you'll have to edit the "pydio.conf" file and replace the certificate paths so that it will match your filenames (lines 21, 24 and 27).

-Then you should be able to run this thing using `docker-compose up -d --build`
+You should be able to run this thing using `docker-compose up --build`

 ## Pydio Install

-After building and starting up you can navigate to https://localhost (if you're running it locally) and step through the Pydio install wizard.
+After building and starting up you can navigate to http://localhost (if you're running it locally) and step through the Pydio install wizard.

 | Install Parameter | Value |